Things I needed to hear growing up as a black girl

 I had a lot going on when I was younger.
 (Spoiler alert: I still do.)
 I switched high schools as quickly as the weather changes, and struggled through almost every year.
 Like most kids in the 2000s, I turned to TV and the internet for comfort.
 I searched long and hard for black girls who were hurting the same way I was, but I couldn’t relate to anything I found.

 The world fed me one narrative: that I was a young black woman, and that I was to be a “strong black woman.”

 The “strong black woman” stereotype is dangerous.
-While black women are incredibly strong, I grew up in a world that told me that I couldn’t be anything else.
+While black women are incredibly strong, I grew up in a world that told me that I couldn’t be anything else. false

 This can lead to several physical and emotional health problems going unnoticed, or dismissed as something else entirely.

 I couldn’t be black and depressed, because my school psychologist told me that black girls have attitude problems – not mental health struggles.